 The bidirectional LSTM processes sequence in regular order and in reverse order simultaneously, maintaining two hidden states.
 We’ll call these for the forward hidden state and for the reverse hidden state:

-Here, we see we maintain these two hidden states throughout the whole process and use these to calculate a final hidden state .
+Here, we can see that we maintain these two hidden states throughout the whole process and use these to calculate a final hidden state .
 Therefore, if we wish to calculate the final hidden state at timestep , we use the forward hidden state , which has seen all words up to and including input , as well as the reverse hidden state which has seen all the words after and including .
 Therefore, our final hidden state is comprised of hidden states that have seen all the words in the sentence, not just the words occurring before timestep .
 This means that the context of any given word within the whole sentence can be better captured.
 Bidirectional LSTMs have been shown to offer improved performance on several NLP tasks over conventional uni-directional LSTMs.

 Building a Sentiment Analyzer using LSTMs